-- 3.1 In determining the appropriate level of corrective action, the following factors are considered: - 3.1.1The severity of the concern. - 3.1.2 The repeated nature of the concern. - 3.1.3 Previous verbal warnings and performance discussions and prior disciplinary/corrective actions. - 3.1.4 The CE teacher's past College work record. - 3.1.5 The impact of the concerns in relations to College operations and/or reputation. - 3.1.6 The potential of the violations for causing damage to persons or property. - 3.1.7 Any other relevant information. - 3.2 Immediate supervisors generally initiate corrective action.
-The appropriate College department chair and the high school principal must be informed of the need for corrective action and must also receive copies of the final Action Plan. - 3.3 Once the need for corrective action has been determined, the College supervisor will see to the following: - 3.3.1 The College supervisor will determine whether a formal Action Plan may be appropriate to address the concern. - 3.3.2 An Action Plan is created to address the concern and sets written expectations for the CE teacher. - 3.3.3 The approved Action Plan is delivered to and discussed with the CE teacher.
+5.1 Immediate supervisors generally initiate corrective action.
+The appropriate college department chair and the high school principal must be informed of the need for corrective action and must also receive copies of the final Action Plan.
+In most cases, the college department chair will create the Action Plan.

+5.2 Once the need for corrective action has been determined, the college supervisor will see to the following:

+- 5.2.1 The college supervisor will determine whether a formal Action Plan may be appropriate to address the concern. - 5.2.2 An Action Plan is created to address the concern and sets written expectations for the CE teacher. - 5.2.3 The approved Action Plan is delivered to and discussed with the CE teacher.
 Discussions will include how the plan will be implemented and the CE teacher will be invited to give feedback.
 Generally, the high school principal or his or her designee should attend this meeting.
-The Action Plan may be modified after this meeting and the final Action Plan is then implemented.
+The Action Plan may be modified after this meeting and the final Action Plan is then implemented. - 5.2.4 The college supervisor will meet regularly throughout the term of the Action Plan to coach the employee and to assess and document progress.

-- 3.3.5 The College supervisor will meet regularly throughout the term of the Action Plan to coach the employee and to assess and document progress. - 3.4 At the conclusion of the Action Plan, the supervisor will recommend ending the corrective action and allowing the CE teacher to continue his or her normal duties or they may choose to end the CE teacher's contract.
-The supervisor should communicate the outcome of the Action Plan with the principal and appropriate College leaders. - 3.5 If at any point the CE teacher who has had corrective action is found to need additional corrective action, the College may either dismiss the CE teacher or determine if additional corrective action should be taken.
+5.3 At the conclusion of the Action Plan, the supervisor will recommend ending the corrective action and allowing the CE teacher to continue his or her normal duties or they may choose to end the CE teacher's contract.
+The supervisor should communicate the outcome of the Action Plan with the principal and appropriate college leaders.

+5.4 If at any point the CE teacher who has had corrective action is found to need additional corrective action, the college may either dismiss the CE teacher or determine if additional corrective action should be taken.
 Usually, a second infraction warrants dismissal.